bellalongo/spec2flux/README.md

 ## About spec2flux
-Spec2flux (Spectra to Flux) aims to accurately calculate the emission line flux of lines in the Far Ultraviolet (FUV) range.
+Spec2flux (Spectrum to Flux) aims to accurately calculate the emission line flux of lines in the Far Ultraviolet (FUV) range.
 This range contains information that can help clue in on exoplanetary atmospheres with the measurements providing insight into FUV radiation from host stars.
 Integrating UV spectra with X-ray data allows us to estimate the stellar corona, adding to the toolkit of exoplanet atmosphere data.

 ## How it works